Kristen DeWitt Memorial

 The Kristen DeWitt Advocacy Award

-This fall, Heights of Hope lost a devoted advocate, dedicated volunteer, and dear friend, Kristen DeWitt, to a year long battle with depression.
+In 2020, Heights of Hope lost a devoted advocate, dedicated volunteer, and dear friend, Kristen DeWitt, to a year long battle with depression.

 Kristen and her family first got involved in our original WHOA! fitness program back in 2009.
 Since then, there aren’t many aspects of Heights of Hope where you cannot see Kristen’s fingerprints.
 From tutoring at Brain Boost to teaching Explosion classes, from wrapping presents at the Christmas store to being an ally at Circles.
 She was instrumental in planning our first 5K, and she would also quietly show up on a doorstep with a meal, with open arms to hold a baby, or with her van to give a ride.